Weather Advisory for Heavy Rain

-Showers or more prolonged spells of rain will affect Gibraltar during Wednesday and overnight into Thursday, occasionally heavy and potentially torrential downpours with a risk of thunder, which could see rain accumulations of 25mm+ falling in less than a 6-hour period.
+Showers or more prolonged spells of rain will affect Gibraltar during today and overnight, occasionally heavy but with some torrential and perhaps thundery downpours particularly forecast for this evening and overnight.

-The highest rainfall is currently signalled to fall during Wednesday evening and overnight.
-While the risk of Severe Weather Warning thresholds (50mm+ within 6 hours) being met are currently lower, total accumulations over this period could potentially reach 50 to 80mm with the possibility that the Weather Advisory may be upgraded to a Flash Warning for tomorrow evening and overnight.
+This could see 25mm+ falling in less than a 6-hour period, but with rainfall currently expected to stay below the Severe Weather threshold (50mm+ in 6 hours), however total accumulations over this period could reach between 50 to 80mm.

 Travel conditions will become difficult at times, with local flooding expected on prone roads.